-An integrated methodology is proposed to generate a grid of potential paths for hydraulic fracture growth in naturally fractured reservoirs based on formation properties and recorded microseismic maps.
-The generated grid can be further used for treatment simulation to determine induced fractures geometry, height growth and respected proppant transport in the induced fracture network.
-For different realization of natural fracture distributions generated by computer simulations, cohesive interface technique is used to model evolution of induced fracture network.
-Microsesimic map is used to
+An integrated modeling methodology is proposed to generate a network of potential paths for hydraulic fracture growth in naturally fractured reservoirs based on formation properties and recorded microseismic maps.
+The generated network can be further used for forward fracturing simulations to determine the geometry and height growth of induced fractures, as well as proppant transports in the fracture network.
+Microseismic map is used to generate the network of pre-existing natural fractures to provide a more reliable map of induced fracture network.
+For different realizations of natural fracture distributions generated by computer simulations, cohesive interface technique is used to model the evolution of complex fracture networks.

-1.Introduction
+Introduction

-By creating conductive flow paths from the reservoir to the wellbore, hydraulic fracturing technology significantly contributed to the spikes in gas production in the United States in the past few years (US Energy information Administration report, "Summary: US Crude Oil, Natural Gas, and Natural Gas Liquids Proved Reserves 2009).
-In recent years, production from unconventional shale gas reservoirs has been heavily relied on this technology as well.
-As such, research efforts have been centered on how to achieve the optimal fracture design with known reservoir characteristics or at least improving fracturing treatment design.
-The preliminary step in assessing any hydraulic fracturing job is identifying geometry of induced fractures.
+In the past few years, improvements in hydraulic fracturing technology contributed significantly to the spikes in gas production in the United States by creating conductive flow paths from the reservoir to the wellbore (USEIA report, 2009).
+Production from unconventional shale gas reservoirs has relied heavily on this technology.
+As such, research efforts now center on how to achieve the optimal fracture design with known reservoir characteristics, or at least improving fracturing treatment design.
+The preliminary step in assessing any hydraulic fracturing job is identifying the geometry of induced fractures.
 Accurate prediction of the fracture network geometry is a desirable objective yet rarely accomplished with modern fracturing technology.
 A model that is able to predict the geometry and evolution pattern of every individual fracture in the fracture network barely exists due to the fact that it is essentially impossible to collect every detail regarding individual fractures.
-It is notable that natural fractures may exist in a wide range of length and widths (Ortega et al. 2006), here we are mainly interested in natural fractures with comparable size with the hydraulic fractures.
-Small natural fractures may also open due to thermal stresses (Dahi Taleghani et al. 2013a) or residual plastic deformations (Dahi Taleghani et al. 2013b), since they will not affect the direction of fracture propagation, we ignored them here although they could affect the initial hydrocarbon production rate.
+It is also notable that although natural fractures may exist in a wide range of length and widths (Ortega et al. 2006), here we are mainly interested in natural fractures with comparable size with hydraulic fractures.
+Small natural fractures may also open due to thermal stresses (Dahi Taleghani et al. 2013a) or residual plastic deformations (Dahi Taleghani et al. 2013b); since they will not affect the direction of fracture propagation, we will ignore them here although they could affect the initial hydrocarbon production rate.
 Therefore, we set our objective to develop an optimal approach to describe the seemingly unmanageable spatio-temporal evolution of fracture patterns.
-While traditional models assuming simple symmetric wing or bi-wing type fracture networks are commonly appropriate for ideal homogenous reservoirs, they are inadequate in representing the complex nature of the fracture network in reservoirs with pre-existing fractures.
+While traditional models assuming simple symmetric wing or bi-wing type fracture networks are commonly appropriate for ideal homogenous reservoirs, they are inadequate in representing the complex nature of the fracture network in reservoirs with pre-existing natural fractures.